 The National Board of Surgical Technology and Surgical Assisting (NBSTSA), formerly the LCC-ST was established in 1974 as the certifying agency for surgical technologists.
 NBSTSA is solely responsible for all decisions regarding certification; from determining eligibility to maintaining, denying, granting and renewing the designation.
 In 2005 the NBSTSA relocated its headquarters to Littleton, Colorado.

-The NBSTSA is governed by a nine (9) member Board of Directors composed of:
+The NBSTSA is governed by a ten (10) member Board of Directors composed of:

-- Six Certified Surgical Technologists (CST’s), and Certified Surgical First Assistant (CST/CSFA),
+- Seven Certified Surgical Technologists (CST’s), and Certified Surgical First Assistant (CST/CSFA),

 - One public member